Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • vanilla (or vanillin).

-• Optionally, you can add raisins, chopped dried apricots or candied fruits.
+• If desired, you can add raisins, chopped dried apricots or candied fruits.

 • 3 squirrels